 (b) if the person mentioned in paragraph (a) has engaged another person, other than as his or her employee, to do or cause to be done all the work at the construction site, the other person so engaged;

-“manufacturing process” means a process in or incidental to the making, assembly, altering, repairing, renovating, preparing, ornamenting, finishing, cleaning, washing or adapting of any goods or of any other articles or part thereof for trade, sale or gain or as ancillary to a business;
+manufacturing process means a process in or incidental to the making, assembly, altering, repairing, renovating, preparing, ornamenting, finishing, cleaning, washing or adapting of any goods or of any other articles or part thereof for trade, sale or gain or as ancillary to a business;

-“medical practitioner” means a person who is registered under the Medical Act 1894 and who has a current entitlement to practise under that Act;
+medical practitioner means a person who is registered under the Medical Act 1894 and who has a current entitlement to practise under that Act;

-“person having control of a workplace” means a person other than an employee who has, to any extent, control of a workplace where persons who are not employees of that person work or are likely to be in the course of that work and where the control is in connection with the carrying on by that person of a trade, business or undertaking (whether for profit or not); and includes a person who has, by virtue of a contract or lease, an obligation of any extent in relation to the maintenance or repair of a workplace;
+person having control of a workplace means a person other than an employee who has, to any extent, control of a workplace where persons who are not employees of that person work or are likely to be in the course of that work and where the control is in connection with the carrying on by that person of a trade, business or undertaking (whether for profit or not); and includes a person who has, by virtue of a contract or lease, an obligation of any extent in relation to the maintenance or repair of a workplace;

-“person having control of access to a workplace” means a person other than an employee who has, to any extent, control of the means of access to and egress from a workplace where the control is in connection with the carrying on by that person of a trade, business or undertaking (whether for profit or not); and includes a person who has, by virtue of a contract or lease, an obligation of any extent in relation to the maintenance or repair of the means of access to or egress from a workplace;
+person having control of access to a workplace means a person other than an employee who has, to any extent, control of the means of access to and egress from a workplace where the control is in connection with the carrying on by that person of a trade, business or undertaking (whether for profit or not); and includes a person who has, by virtue of a contract or lease, an obligation of any extent in relation to the maintenance or repair of the means of access to or egress from a workplace;

-“platform” means the surface of a plank or other material that is used to provide access to, or egress from, a place, or for persons to stand on or load materials or other things onto, or is otherwise used as a working platform;
+platform means the surface of a plank or other material that is used to provide access to, or egress from, a place, or for persons to stand on or load materials or other things onto, or is otherwise used as a working platform;

-“pressure vessel” has the meaning that it has in regulation 4.1;
+pressure vessel has the meaning that it has in regulation 4.1;

-“scaffold” has the meaning that it has in regulation 3.66;
+scaffold has the meaning that it has in regulation 3.66;

-“supplied air respirator” has the meaning that it has in regulation 3.37;
+supplied air respirator has the meaning that it has in regulation 3.37;

-“the regulation 1.15 penalty” means the penalty specified in regulation 1.15;
+the regulation 1.15 penalty means the penalty specified in regulation 1.15;

-“the regulation 1.16 penalty” means the penalty specified in regulation 1.16;
+the regulation 1.16 penalty means the penalty specified in regulation 1.16;

-“welding” and “allied process”, in relation to welding, have the respective meanings that they have in regulation 3.94.
+welding and allied process, in relation to welding, have the respective meanings that they have in regulation 3.94.

 [Regulation 1.3 amended in Gazette 17 Dec 1999 p.
 6228-9; 8 Mar 2002 p.
 961-2; 25 Jun 2004 p.
 2291; 22 Oct 2004 p.
 4834; 14 Dec 2004 p.
 6010; 24 Aug 2007 p.
 4257.]